crowdfavorite-mirrors/wp-wp-filebase/readme.txt

 == Plugin Developers ==
 WP-Filebase currently offers the action `wpfilebase_sync`.
 This will run a fast filebase sync that adds new files.

+== Traffic Limiter ==
+If you only want to limit traffic or bandwidth of media files you should take a look at my [Traffic Limiter Plugin](http://wordpress.org/extend/plugins/traffic-limiter/ "Traffic Limiter").